-Love is a strange poem as it is full of complex metaphors and this makes it quite hard to interpret.
+‘Love‘ is a strange poem as it is full of complex metaphors and this makes it quite hard to interpret.
 A lot of the comparisons compare large facets of nature to each other.
-These comparisons emphasise the importance of love.
-The theme throughout the poem is feeling that their lover isn’t there.
-In the final stanza when they actually are there it seems to create a discord.
+These comparisons emphasize the importance of love.
+The theme throughout the poem is the feeling that their lover isn’t there.
+In the final stanza when they actually are there it seems to create discord.
 It is described quite dramatically: Losing of light, the seasons seem to end.
 It is difficult to see if the suggestion here is that the relationship is destructive.

 Form and Tone

-This is a very striking start to the poem, which can be read in full here, and helps to grab a reader’s attention straight away.
-It starts by claiming love is talent, but then the following section claims that the world love’s metaphor, this lets us know that the previous statement was indeed a metaphor.
-In fact most of what follows that section of the first line is indeed metaphorical.
+This is a very striking start to the poem and helps to grab a reader’s attention straight away.
+It starts by claiming love is talent, but then the following section claims that the word love is a metaphor, this lets us know that the previous statement was indeed a metaphor.
+In fact, most of what follows that section of the first line are indeed metaphorical.

-Duffy suggests that the night is “there for” the ground, that it shows empathy.
-Personifying such an expansive item like the night sky gives Duffy’s ideas a very deliberate grandeur.
+Duffy suggests that the night is “there for” the ground and that it shows empathy.
+Personifying such an expansive item as the night sky gives Duffy’s ideas a very deliberate grandeur.
 The final line is intriguing.
 Is the suggestion that the relationship between the hills and night sky is a positive relationship and it is not what the narrator has?
-In the previous stanza Duffy said “not here” as well but followed it up with “you’re everywhere” that second part is not included here.
+In the previous stanza, Duffy said “not here” as well but followed it up with “you’re everywhere” that second part is not included here.

 The description of the moon pining over the earth is particularly profound, using the words “ache and fret” creates an image of the fact that love can be really hard at times.
 Sure there is a euphoria but then there are the self-doubts, the jealousy, the paranoia!
 Your hormone levels are on overdrive and you experience heightened levels of tension and anxiety as well as heightened levels of joy and happiness.

-The description that Duffy uses in the third and fourth line is beautiful.
+The description that Duffy uses in the third and fourth lines is beautiful.
 Describing how the sun covers the trees in gold.
 What a wonderful piece of imagery.
-The use of ardent is clever here too as it describes a bright, shining, but also enthusiasm and passion.
-The stanza ends on another enjambment line and just like the previous ones it creates a tension.
+The use of ardent is clever here too as it describes a bright, shining, but also enthusiastic and passionate.
+The stanza ends on another enjambment line and just like the previous ones it creates tension.
 The phrase “you walk” could be used to mean that the other person is walking away.
-This lack of clarity creates a tension.
+This lack of clarity creates tension.

 The tension from the previous stanza is alleviated as it is revealed the loved one is moving towards the narrator.
-However perhaps that isn’t the end of the tension.
-The last line is hard to interpret but it seems to suggest that the presence of the love one upsets the harmony.
+However, perhaps that isn’t the end of the tension.
+The last line is hard to interpret but it seems to suggest that the presence of the loved one upsets the harmony.
 Or that their lover leaves those things behind when they approach them.